Two Roads to Classicality: The Two Roads

-For many theories, including quantum theory and our other probabilistic examples, the existence of splittings of causal idempotents in fact suffices to ensure the splitting of a more general class (c.f.
-Remark~\ref{ex:non-causal}).
+Next we observe that for many theories, including quantum theory and our other probabilistic examples, splittings for causal idempotents in fact suffice to provide splittings of a broader class. \seanignore{ (c.f.
+Remark~\ref{ex:non-causal}).}